dpo007/psDrugWars/readme.md

 - :game_die: *Many* different random events that can affect the game
 - :underage: NSFW/16+ content :wink:

+## Requires
+- :computer: Powershell Version 5.1 or newer.
+- :arrow_upper_right: A console windows of at least 120 x 25.

 ## Usage :computer:

 To run the game, follow these steps: